 They include exploiting the opportunities offered by the arrival of HS2 services at Crewe and Northern Powerhouse Rail (NPR) and HS2 at Warrington.
-These provide a once in a generation opportunity to level up places like Crewe, Winsford and parts of Warrington by delivering high value jobs, housing and infrastructure as well as making a significant contribution to wider economic growth across the sub-region.
-This will require a proactive public sector investment strategy that facilitates the delivery of key development, infrastructure and other interventions that will unlock and accelerate growth, and consideration of social value procurement and activities like pre recruitment for major schemes, to support social inclusion The LEP and its partners will work with local authorities to understand in more detail the actions that can be taken to mainstream inclusivity into strategic infrastructure decisions actively invest up front in infrastructure (including local contributions to the HS2 and NPR hub stations) and new development by borrowing against future business rate income from a selected number of strategic employment sites.
+These provide a once in a generation opportunity to level up places like Crewe, Winsford and parts of Warrington bydelivering high value jobs, housing and infrastructure as well as making a significant contribution to wider economic growth across the sub-region.
+This will require a proactive public sector investment strategy that facilitates the delivery of key development, infrastructure and other interventions that will unlock and accelerate growth, and consideration of social value procurement and activities like prerecruitment for major schemes, to support social inclusion.
+The LEP and its partners will work with local authorities to understand in more detail the actions that can be taken to mainstream inclusivity into strategic infrastructure decisions.